CrayLabs/SmartSim/doc/model.rst

     .. group-tab:: Script

-        **Access TorchScripts from the script they were loaded in**
+        **Access Scripts from the script they were loaded in**

-        When utilizing a ``Client`` function to interact with a prefixed TorchScripts loaded into the orchestrator within the same script, it is required to specify the complete prefixed TorchScript `name`.
+        When utilizing a ``Client`` function to interact with a prefixed scripts loaded into the orchestrator within the same script, it is required to specify the complete prefixed TorchScript `name`.

-        We provide a demonstration of executing a prefixed TorchScript loaded into the orchestrator within the same script.
-To begin, the orchestrators contents after loading the prefixed TorchScript, along with input keys, are shown below:
+        We provide a demonstration of executing a prefixed script loaded into the orchestrator within the same script.
+To begin, the ``Orchestrators`` contents after loading the prefixed script, along with prefixed input keys, are shown below:

         .. code-block:: bash

             1) "model_name.normalizer"
             2) "model_name.X_rand"

-        To run the TorchScript, the prefixed TorchScript name `"model_name.normalizer"` and prefixed input tensors `"model_name.X_rand"` must be provided, as demonstrated below:
+        To run the script, the prefixed script name `"model_name.normalizer"` and prefixed input tensors `"model_name.X_rand"` must be provided, as demonstrated below:

         .. code-block::

             client.run_script("model_name.normalizer", "normalize", inputs=["model_name.X_rand"], outputs=["X_norm"])

-        The orchestrator now contains prefixed output tensors:
+        The ``Orchestrator`` now contains prefixed output tensors:

         .. code-block:: bash